 Triple engine control for Singapore Navy

-It was a challenging project with a tight timeframe, but by leveraging our experience with Mercury’s control protocol we were able to deliver our MK4 autopilot with Mercury interface module, remote control handset, wiring harness and Dynautics Remote Control Windows (RCW) application for remote route planning.
+It was a project with a tight timeframe, but by leveraging our experience with Mercury’s control protocol we were able to deliver our MK4 autopilot with Mercury interface module, remote control handset, wiring harness and Dynautics Remote Control Windows (RCW) application for remote route planning.
 All equipment was fully installed, calibrated and subject to sea trials in time for the Navy’s mission.

 From clouds to waves with SPECTRE

-ALTI, a world-leading provider of VTOL aircraft based in South Africa, serves the civil and military sectors with UAVs (unmanned aerial vehicles) for commercial and industrial applications.
+ALTI serves the civil and military sectors with UAVs (unmanned aerial vehicles) for commercial and industrial applications.
 In 2022, the ALTI team embarked on a mission to bring their 10 years of experience and hard-won expertise on unmanned aircraft operations around the world to the design of a marine USV.

-Due to the ambitious timeline of the project, the team needed a control solution that they could fit themselves.
+The team needed a control solution that they could fit themselves.
 Dynautics delivered a SPECTRE MK4 VCS, complete with wiring harness, interfaces and all necessary components that was ready to install.
 This plug and play solution dovetailed into ALTI’s existing communications system, giving the team a clear development and delivery path.
 Diagnostics took place remotely to progress the retrofit installation.
 Read the case study.

 Royal Navy vessel conversions